weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof That there is at most one such y is clear, since 0 < y, < y, implies yi <ys.
-Let E be the set consisting of all positive real numbers ¢ such that
+Let E be the set consisting of all positive real numbers c such that
 <x.
 If t=x/(1+ x)then0<t<] Hencet"<t<x.
 ThustekE, and
 Eis not empty.
-If t> 1+ x then "= ¢> x, so that t¢ E. Thus | + x is an upper bound of E.
+If t> 1+ x then "= c> x, so that tc E. Thus | + x is an upper bound of E.
 Hence Theorem 1.19 implies the existence of